interlock-network/knowledgebase-public/how/run-solana-localdevnode-mostos.md

 **This section is the same for all systems.**

-First we need to configure the CLI url to the localhost:
+First, we need to configure the CLI url to the localhost:
 ```
 solana config set --url localhost
 ```